oksyhnbtk0219/hifisampler/README.md

 _Note: The flags `B` and `V` were renamed to `Hb` and `Hv` respectively because they conflict with other UTAU flags but have different definitions._

+## Other Notes

+- If using server-side auto-start (Experimental), closing the terminal window or rendering process during server startup may cause the server to freeze.
+You can try manually releasing the file lock on `hifisampler.exe`.
+We recommend manually starting the rendering service using `./start.bat` to avoid issues.

 ## Acknowledgments

 - [yjzxkxdn](https://github.com/yjzxkxdn)